Aortic Event Rate in the Marfan Population: A Cohort Study

 The authors concluded that the risk of sudden death or aortic dissection remains low in patients with Marfan syndrome and aortic diameter between 45 and 49 mm, and an aortic diameter of 50 mm appears to be a reasonable threshold for prophylactic surgery.

 The primary finding of this study is the low rate of aortic events in a population diagnosed with Marfan syndrome according to the international criteria when current recommendations are applied (i.e., systematic beta-blockade, advice about sports and physical activity, regular aortic measurements with echocardiography, and prophylactic aortic root surgery for an absolute aortic diameter of 50 mm).
 Therefore, 50 mm aortic diameter is a reasonable threshold for prophylactic surgery in the absence of specific risk factors (e.g., family history of dissection with mild dilatation) and highlights the importance of early diagnosis based on familial screening to start optimal medical care.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound

 Keywords: Myocardial Infarction, Follow-Up Studies, Death, Cardiology, Marfan Syndrome, Cardiovascular Diseases, Risk Factors, Echocardiography